nigeltao/nigeltao.github.io/blog/2021/from-jpeg-to-jfif.md

     00000020  00 2a 00 00 00 08 00 00  00 00 00 00 ff fe 00 17  |.*..............|
     00000030  43 72 65 61 74 65 64 20  77 69 74 68 20 54 68 65  |Created with The|
     00000040  20 47 49 4d 50 ff db 00  43 00 05 03 04 04 04 03  | GIMP...C.......|

+The markers in those opening 80 bytes:

+- A `ff d8` SOI (Start Of Image) marker.
+- A `ff e0` APP0 marker segment; payload starts with "JFIF".
+- A `ff e1` APP1 marker segment; payload starts with "Exif".
+- A `ff fe` comment marker segment, "Created with etc".
+- A `ff db` DQT (Define Quantization Table) marker segment.

 The `file` command line tool also recognizes this as JFIF (with Exif), not just
 JPEG: